Legal and Compliance

 All Resolution Life employees are required to meet the standards set within the Resolution Life Group Code of Conduct; ensuring employees make responsible decisions and achieve results using the highest ethical standards.

-Further, we have a Sustainability Policy which reflects our commitment to:
+Further, we have a Sustainability Policy which reflects our commitment to guard against the risk of modern slavery and human trafficking issues.

-Employees are advised to report any suspected act of human trafficking or modern slavery, on a confidential basis, to Group General Counsel.
-A Whistleblowing Policy is in place which protects disclosures.
+Employees are advised to report any suspected act of human trafficking or modern slavery, on a confidential basis, to Resolution Life Group’s Chief People, Partnerships and Legal Officer.
+A Whistleblowing Standard is in place which protects disclosures.

-RLGS also has an Outsourcing and Third-Party Policy which recognises the need to conduct third party management activity in an ethical and socially responsible fashion.
+The Resolution Life Group also has a Global Outsourcing and Third-Party Policy, including a Third Party Risk Management (“TPRM”) process, which recognises the need to conduct third party management activity in an ethical and socially responsible fashion.

 6. Due diligence processes in relation to slavery and human trafficking

-Our third-party procurement process follows a defined due diligence/RFP process for any significant service providers.
+Our TPRM process follows a defined due diligence process for any significant service providers.
 This process includes assessing the potential financial, legal and regulatory exposures of the business relationship.
 It also gives insight into the third party’s structure, operations, culture, human resources, supplier and customer relationships, competitive positioning and future outlook.
 Our processes are intended to:

 • identify and assess potential risk areas in our ‘critical’ or essential supply chains (those supply chains critical to our day-to-day operations);